thongtran715/hubspot/README.md

 # Sinch And HubSpot Integration Demo

 ## Introduction
-With a CRM like HubSpot, there is the advantage to manage a list of customers and use one API for multiple channels.
-There is no need to spend the time to configure and learn how to configure the various APIs when only one API can be used for more than one channel.
+With CRMs like HubSpot, you can manage a list of customers by using one API for multiple channels.
+This saves time from learning and configuring various APIs.

-The following demo will show how one API can be set up quickly, work across multiple channels, and reduce the learning curve to a minimal.
+Follow this demo to set up Conversation API to work across multiple channels and to reduce the learning curve to a minimal.

 ## Set up